AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-employee-task-info.md

-### Sponsored employee info
+### Sponsored employee details

-Explanation text about basic information on Haruki that  Bobbi will need to provide including: name and contact details (so it can be sent to Haruki afterwards)
+You'll need to provide detailed contact information including full name, address, email and phone number so that verifying documents can be sent to the sponsored employee.